Western heat wave sets records, fuels fire near Boulder, Colo.

 They were among dozens of heat records set in the western United States on Saturday.
 Daily records for March 26 were set in Salt Lake City (79 degrees); El Paso (87 degrees); Reno, Nev.
 (79 degrees); Clayton, N.M.
-(82 degrees); Pocatello, Id.
-(70 degrees); and Pueblo, Colo.
+(82 degrees); Pocatello, Idaho (70 degrees); and Pueblo, Colo.
 (84 degrees), among other locations.

 In Denver and Boulder, the temperatures just missed records but surged 20 degrees above normal into the upper 70s.